 The practice's computer system alerted GPs if a patient was also a carer.
+The practice had identified 68 carers on the practice carers' register.
 Written information was available to direct carers to the various avenues of support available to them.

-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
+The practice communicated regularly with the local carers groups.
+Staff told us that if families had suffered bereavement, their usual GP contacted them.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.